Duffney/eShopOnAKS/docs/GITHUB-COPILOT-PART-1.md

     # Copy the current directory contents into the container at /app

+    # Set the working dir to /app/src/Web

     # Restore packages

-    # Publish a release build to the /app/out directory
+    # Publish a release build to /app/out

     # Runtime stage
-    # Use an .NET sdk 7.0 runtime as base image
+    # Use aspnet 7.0 as runtime image

     # Set the working directory to /app

-    # Copy the published app from the build image
+    # Copy the published app from the build stage

-    # Run the application
+    # Run the app
     ```

     Place your cursor at the beginning of each blank line and allow GitHub Copilot to suggest the appropriate command.
 Afterwards, your Dockerfile should look like [this](/src/Web/Dockerfile).